Special Events Program Coverage Receipt

 How to Fill Out a Special Events Coverage Receipt

-Here’s the Evidence of Coverage for the lessee.
-Note: You’ll need Adobe Acrobat Reader to access the pdf forms.
-You can download Reader for free from the Adobe website.
+After the form is filled out and the fee paid, make sure you provide the purchaser with a copy of the Special Events program’s Evidence of Coverage.
+It’s also available for print out from a link on the bottom of the online Receipt form.
+Note: You’ll need Adobe Acrobat Reader to access the online pdf form.
+You can download Adobe Reader for free from the Adobe website.

-To replenish your supply of pre-printed forms, please contact Lianne Lewellen at (916) 263-6145 or at firstname.lastname@example.org.
+To replenish your supply of pre-printed forms, please contact Mario Castagnola at (916) 263-6145 or at email@example.com.

 1. Determine the coverage rate from the Special Events Rate Card here or in your Red Book (Claims and Loss Reporting Guide), under General Liability, Tab 4.
-You may also call Lianne Lewellen at CFSA, (916) 263-6145, during regular business hours for immediate information about special rates, classifications, or if you have a question.
+You may also call Mario Castagnola at CFSA, (916) 263-6145, during regular business hours for immediate information about special rates, classifications, or if you have a question.

-2. Collect the required fee from the lessee in the form of a money order, cashier’s check or certified check, payable to CFSA.
+2. Collect the required fee from the lessee by credit card, money order, cashier’s check or certified check, payable to CFSA.
 Business or personal checks can be accepted; however, if the check is returned to CFSA due to insufficient funds, your fair will be invoiced for the amount of the check plus any associated bank fees.

-3. Issue copy 1 (white) of the Special Events Coverage Receipt to the lessee.
-An Evidence of Coverage is on the reverse side of the pre-printed receipt for the lessee’s information.
+3. Provide a copy (pre-printed form: white) of the Special Events Coverage Receipt to the lessee.
+An Evidence of Coverage is available for print out at the bottom of the online form and on the reverse side of the pre-printed receipt for the lessee’s information.

-4. Attach copy 2 (canary yellow) to your fair’s copy of the contract or rental agreement as proof of coverage.
+4. Attach a copy of the receipt (pre-printed form: canary yellow) to your fair’s copy of the contract or rental agreement as proof of coverage.

-5. Send payment along with copies 3 and 4 (pink and goldenrod) of the receipt to CFSA at least a week before the covered event.
-Late payments should be called in to Lianne Lewellen, (916) 263-6145, for a Control Number.
+5. Send payment along with two copies (pre-printed: pink and goldenrod) of the receipt to CFSA at least five days before the covered event.
+Late payments should be called in to Mario Castagnola, (916) 263-6145, for a Control Number.

 California Fair Services Authority